imehrdadmahdavi/map-reduce-inverted-index/README.md

 $ grep -w '^peace' output.txt
 ```
 #### Note
-If you want to re-compile and submit a new job again you can remove the `.jar`, `.class` ,`.java` and hadoop files using the command below accordingly.
+If you want to re-compile and submit a new job again you can remove the `.jar`, `.class` ,`.java` and Hadoop files using the command below accordingly.
 ```shell
 $ hadoop fs -rm ./wordcount.jar ./output.txt WordCount*.class
 $ hadoop fs -rm gs://dataproc-69070.../JAR/wordcount.jar; gs://dataproc-69070.../output.txt;